googleworkspace/solutions/.github/ISSUE_TEMPLATE/new-solution-request.md

 ---
 name: New Solution Request
-about: 'Submit this template to request a solution submission.
-Please note this issue must be approved by an owner we will review your solution pull request. '
+about: 'Use this issue template to propose a solution.
+Please wait for approval before sending a pull request.'
 title: ''
 labels: enhancement (new solution)
 assignees: ''